 The CSN-CAPC Board may designate one member as signatory for the group for the purposes of signing correspondence and memorandums of agreement or understanding.
 The signatory’s name shall appear on documents requiring a signature followed by the language “designated signatory on behalf of the Community Support Network of Nevada County.”

+The CSN-CAPC Board shall designate the Chair and the Treasurer as bank signatories and both shall comply with bank policy to be included on the official signature card.

 AMENDMENTS